rjw57/latex-template/README.md

 # LaTeX Project template

-This is my starting point for MAkefile-driven LaTeX projects.
+This is my starting point for Makefile-driven LaTeX projects.